Did you know that October is National Women in Business Month? In celebration of women entrepreneurs everywhere, we’ve created two awesome resources:

 Be a role model.
 Women can help each other develop and grow their companies through mentorship.
 If you are someone who likes to help and inspire others, then become a mentor.
 A good mentor is someone who shares their experiences while encouraging others to find new opportunities.

 In women-owned businesses, role models are very important for support and growth.
-Most women struggle to find a balance in their personal and professional lives.
+Many women struggle to find a balance in their personal and professional lives.
 A great mentorship relationship is one that develops over time.
 When you take the time to mentor a fellow entrepreneur, you will find that it can be very rewarding.

 - Share tech knowledge